These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to describe the service connection between your military service and the fibroid diagnosis

-Why: The examiner may ask about the nexus between your condition and military service.
+The examiner may ask about the nexus between your condition and military service.
 If you have no in-service documentation, failing to describe relevant in-service symptoms, exposure, or stress-related factors may result in a nexus opinion that is unfavorable.

-Do this instead: Be prepared to describe when you first experienced symptoms, whether symptoms began or worsened during military service, any in-service treatment you received, and how your condition has progressed since service.
+Instead: Be prepared to describe when you first experienced symptoms, whether symptoms began or worsened during military service, any in-service treatment you received, and how your condition has progressed since service.
 If you have a buddy statement, private nexus letter, or in-service treatment records, bring them.

 Impact: Service connection decision - affects whether any rating is assigned at all